 3. No Beneficiary Designation on Record

 If the life insurance policy has no beneficiary designated on file, the FEGLI benefits will be paid to the widow or widower.
 In case there is no widow/widower, the benefits will be paid to the Federal employee’s children and if there are no children – to the insured’s parents.
 If there are no parents, then OFEGLI will pay the benefits to the executor of the estate (if there is an estate) or to the Federal employee’s other next of kin.

 Contact a FEGLI Attorney If Your Death Benefits Claim Has Been Denied or Delayed After Divorce

 The laws governing FEGLI claims are very complex, thus handling a denied or delayed FEGLI claim should not be a do-it-yourself project.
 In order to understand your rights, you should consult with a FEGLI attorney prior to filing a claim.
 A FEGLI attorney will guide you through the process of filing a FEGLI claim and will assist you during the review period increasing your chances to collect delayed or denied FEGLI benefits.

 No Legal Fees Unless We Win Your Case!

 If you have questions about a denied FEGLI claim, call our firm for a free consultation.
 Our attorneys work on a contingent fee basis.
-It means that we do not charge legal fees unless we collect the life insurance proceeds for you.
+It means that we do not charge legal fees unless we collect the life insurance death benefits for you.
 Only then will we charge a reasonable legal fee.
 We take pride in offering competitive contingent fee structures and will work with you to ensure you are comfortable with the fee.
 If your claim has been denied or delayed, call our life insurance lawyers for help.
 We have the experience you can trust.

 If you or someone you know has issues with a denied or delayed FEGLI claim after divorce, call us at 888-510-2212.